CompVis/EDGS/README.md

 docker compose up -d
 ```

-or you can install with running `install.sh`.
+or you can install with running `script/install.sh`.

 <a id="sec-data"></a>
 ## 📦 Data